KatTheGit/sylvan-row/README.md

 # Sylvan Row

-A twin-stick hero shooter, with the ambition of avoiding hard-counter interactions, having simple but unique characters, and being easy to learn but hard to master.
+A multiplayer twin-stick hero shooter designed to be fair and fun while still allowing a high skill ceiling.

 <img src="assets/characters/cynewynn/textures/banner.png" width="370" title="Preliminary art of Cynewynn" alt="An anthro lioness in armor, preliminary art for the game"/> <img src="assets/characters/temerity/textures/banner.png" width="300" title="Preliminary art of Temerity" alt="An anthro hyena in semi-casual police uniform wielding a rocket launcher, preliminary art for the game"/>

 ## Play

-If you're interesting in playtesting we'd love to have you over at our [discord](https://discord.gg/4SbwGZeYcx)!
+If you're interested in playtesting we'd love to have you over at our [discord](https://discord.gg/4SbwGZeYcx)!

 Otherwise there is a playable release, but you'll need to host your own server if you want to try the game (by downloading server.exe).
 When you run the game, a file called `moba_ip.txt` will be created in the same directory.
 You can put your own server's IP(v4) address in there.